top of page

 When those soils are degraded, the whole forest suffers.

-Traditional land management practices have been very bad for soil health, significantly reducing the fungal populations that help trees flourish.
-Fewer fungal partners eventually limit the forest’s rate of growth, which also limits its ability to store carbon.
+Traditional land management practices have been bad for soil health, reducing the fungal populations that help trees survive and grow.
+Fewer fungal partners eventually limit the forest’s growth, and smaller trees means less carbon stored in aboveground biomass (wood).

 Photo of degraded soil

-We’re restoring forest soils to create healthier ecosystems, faster growth, and additional carbon capture.
+We’re restoring forest soils to create healthier ecosystems, faster growth, and additional carbon captured in wood.

 We identify and “put back” the native, growth-promoting fungal communities that forests have been missing.
-This allows forests to thrive, growing to their full potential and maximizing their carbon storage.
-We are using biodiversity restoration as a climate solution, further empowering one of the most effective carbon-removing mechanisms we know of: Earth’s forests.
+This restoration belowground allows forests to thrive aboveground, capturing more carbon in wood biomass.
+We are using biodiversity restoration as a climate solution, supercharging one of the most effective carbon-removing mechanisms we know of: Earth’s forests.

 Photo of hands extended, holding healthy soil